El Gordo y la Flaca: History

-For many years, the show also featured an in-house coffee maker who appeared several times on live tv, Marta Martin Carrera-Ruiz, known to show viewers as "Martica la del Cafe".
+For many years, the show also featured an in-house coffee maker who appeared several times on Live TV, Marta Martin Carrera-Ruiz, known to show viewers as "Martica la del Cafe", but had left the show & Univision in 2018, and later died in 2021.

+In 2025, De Molina and Estefan were awarded their own stars on the Hollywood Walk of Fame.
+The stars were placed side by side and awarded in a double ceremony in recognition of their partnership as cohosts.

 Correspondents

 The correspondents for the show are Gelena Solano from New York City, Oscar Petit, Clarissa Molina and Daniela Di Giacomo from Miami, Tanya Charry, Maria Hurtado and David Valadez from Los Angeles and Elizabeth Curiel from Mexico City.